apache/accumulo-website/_docs-2-0/development/summaries.md

 order for summary data to fit in cache, it should probably be small.

 For information on writing a custom summarizer see the javadoc of the {% jlink org.apache.accumulo.core.client.summary.Summarizer %}
 class.
-The package {% jlink org.apache.accumulo.core.client.summary.summarizers %}
+The package {% jlink -f org.apache.accumulo.core.client.summary.summarizers %}
 contains summarizer implementations that ship with Accumulo and can be configured for use.

 ## Inaccuracies